 Emperor Wudi of the Han Empire was searching for allies in 139 BC when he sent Zhang Qian as an ambassador to Central Asia.
-Upon his arrival at his destination, Zhang Qian and Emperor Wudi realised that a route for travel and trade connecting the regions would benefit the Han Empire.
+Upon his arrival at his destination, Zhang Qian and Emperor Wudi realized that a route for travel and trade connecting the regions would benefit the Han Empire.
 This laid the foundation for the Silk Road.

 It got its name because silk was one of the primary products it was used to transport.
 Silk was so light that carrying it from place to place was easy.
 It was also as valuable as gold.
 People in Europe and Asia greatly desired it.

 But it wasn’t the only product traded.
 The Silk Road was also used to import and export salt, spices, gold, silver, and wool.
 You also had ivory, slaves, furs, perfume, and gunpowder, to mention but a few.

-To many traders, spices were vital because the Silk Route was long and they could use the spices to mask the flavour of rotting food.
+To many traders, spices were vital because the Silk Route was long and they could use the spices to mask the flavor of rotting food.
 They also traded it.

 Merchants travelled the Silk Road in large caravans.
 They needed the numbers to keep bandits away.

 Trade on the road reached its peak during the rule of Kublai Khan’s Yuan Dynasty.
 Because the Mongols controlled so much of the route, Chinese merchants were encouraged to cross it because it was so safe.
 Merchants were also honoured by the Mongols.